Reykjavík with its population of 200 000 inhabitants is the capital and largest city of Iceland.

-As well as pickpocketing, mugging and kidnapping risks are also at the very low level.
+As well as pickpocketing, mugging and kidnapping risks are also at a very low level.
 You need to be cautious, but this is not the risk that might destroy your journey.

 TERRORISM RISK : LOW

 The threat of terrorism exists globally and is increasing in Iceland.
 It cannot be ruled out, so you should be careful in public areas.
-In order to minimize your risk in case a terrorist attack happens, you need to follow the advice of authorities.
+To minimize your risk in case a terrorist attack happens, you need to follow the advice of authorities.

 SCAMS RISK : LOW

-The fact that crime rate is so low makes Reykjavik a perfect holiday destination.
-There are almost no scams except of some thieves that might use strategies to rob you.
+The fact that the crime rate is so low makes Reykjavík a perfect holiday destination.
+There are almost no scams except for some thieves that might use strategies to rob you.

 WOMEN TRAVELERS RISK : LOW

-Considering the fact that many women travel safely, it can be said that Reykjavik is a great city for solo female travelers.
+Because many women travel safely, it can be said that Reykjavík is a great city for solo female travelers.
 There is not a lot of violence here and you can walk in most places alone without worrying about being harassed, which makes it one of the safest places on earth.
 People are friendly and helpful, but women should remain watchful and aware of their surroundings.

 Do not hesitate to visit this amazing city, since there is nothing to discourage you.

 - Visas - Citizens of the countries that belong to Schengen do not need a visa to enter Iceland for stays of up to 3 months.
 For longer staying, visas are obligatory and your passport should be valid during your stay.